Does Umbrella Insurance Cover Self Defense? Why Most Policies Stop Short

 Why This Gap Matters More Than Ever

-The insurer agrees the act was not intentional
+- The insurer agrees the act was not intentional

-No criminal element is alleged
+- No criminal element is alleged

-No firearms exclusions apply
+- No weapons exclusions apply

 Final Thought: Coverage Should Match the Risk

-Protect Your Right to Bear Arms—Before It’s Put on Trial
+Protect Your Right to Bear Arms Before It’s Put on Trial

 Be prepared.
 Defend your rights.
 Protect your future.